 - Change programmes (and of course anything similar to transformation programmes etc)

 - Service and process improvement activities of any scale

 Here is a really important point – item 1 usually involves significant investment – items 2 and 3 may involve major investment but by no means have to.
 Significant changes in working practices (alone) can deliver substantial benefits and don’t come totally free, but they may not require large-scale investment.
 Some of the best examples to demonstrate this come from the Healthcare sector.

 Making statements (or even definitions) such as benefits realisation is to “identify the investment outcomes” are technically completely wrong and a misunderstanding of this topic.
-The word investment should be replaced by “change” – where change may or may not involve substantial investment.
+Moreover, it hinders the understanding of this topic and has many damaging consequences.
+The word investment should be replaced by change – where change may or may not involve a substantial investment.

 This also gives rise to a major question around only measuring benefits via their financial return or ‘value’ as some suggest.
 This is also wrong.
 Not all benefits have a measurable financial impact but can still be of great importance to stakeholders.
 The definition of a benefit depends heavily on the activity of the organisation and what their current objectives are.

 So let’s look some more at the ‘value’ word:

 Value is the comparison of benefit something delivers for the resource it takes to achieve.
 Many have tried to replace the term benefit with the word value (or use them interchangeably).
 In truth this is not correct and is really unhelpful.
 Value (in relation to projects) is more relevant where there is substantial investment being made (when for example ROI is appropriate).
 Change/service and process improvement programmes don’t always have to involve major investment, especially in the not-for-project sectors and therefore trying to even discuss benefits only by the term value (when the meaning is any form of financial appraisal) is wrong (and very misleading and confusing).